 Child's Name: Teacher's Name:

 Parents/Guardian's Name:

 Name of Setting:

 This form is to be used when children are returning to the setting after any absence.

-Declaration: I have no reason to believe that my child has an infectious disease and that I have followed all medical and public health guidance with respect to the exclusion of my child from educational facilities.
+Declaration: I have no reason to believe that my child has an ir medical and public health guidance with respect t facilities.

 Signed

 Date: